GKopanidis/LawnMowerPlates/README.md

 Navigate to the GitHub Repository you want to clone to use locally:

-- Click on the code drop down button
+- Click on the code drop-down button
 - Click on HTTPS
 - Copy the repository link to the clipboard
 - Open your IDE of choice (git must be installed for the next steps)
-- Type git clone copied-git-url into the IDE terminal
+- Type git clone copied-git-URL into the IDE terminal

-The project will now of been cloned on your local machine for use.
+The project will now be cloned on your local machine for use.

 <!-- TOC --><a name="credits"></a>